-The transient course of open-circuit voltage after steep bending of IEAP Type I is, in similar to the IEAP type II discussed in the paragraph 4.3.2, characterized by a sharp peak immediately after bending, as depicted in Figure 16A.
+The transient course of open-circuit voltage after steep bending of IEAP Type I is, in similar to the IEAP type II discussed in the paragraph 6.3.2, characterized by a sharp peak immediately after bending, as depicted in Figure 17A.
 The subsequent course of open-circuit voltage was notably different – the voltage decreased rapidly, but did not cross its initial (zero) value in the investigated time span.

-The significant attenuation of the transient voltage is also expressed in the frequency-dependence of the peak-to-peak voltage value, as depicted in Figure 16B.
-A one order of magnitude decrease in bending frequency results in a roughly 12% decrease in the peak-to-peak voltage.
+The significant attenuation of the transient voltage is also expressed in the frequency-dependence of the peak-to-peak voltage value, as depicted in Figure 17B.
+One order-of-magnitude decrease in the bending frequency results in a roughly 12% decrease in the peak-to-peak voltage.

 More importantly, the peak-to-peak voltage shows a considerable and irregular dependence on the laminate surface area.
 This is especially pronounced in the case of the narrowest (3 mm in width) measured sample.
 This dependence is most likely caused by non-homogenous surface conductivity due to random discontinuities in the gold current collector.
-Figure 16C illustrates that a twice larger laminate sheet results in by an approximately 6.0% higher peak-to-peak voltage.
+Figure 17C illustrates that a twice larger laminate sheet results in by an approximately 6.0% higher peak-to-peak voltage.